Ddystopia/rfcs/text/0000-forget-marker-trait.md

 impl Drop for TaskHandler<'_> {
     fn drop(&mut self) {
         if let Some(mut mutex) = GLOBAL.get(self.0) {
-            // We can block in async context as this mutex is held during the `poll`, which should return in a timely manner. let fut = mutex.lock();
+            // We can block in async context as this mutex is held during the `poll` which should return in a timely manner. let fut = mutex.lock();
             // cancel the future and call its drop handler drop(fut.take())